 - Seasonal risk assessment.
 Please see the risk assessment template (England) and risk assessment guidance (Wales)

 - Identify and review your training needs and plan your CPD and those of any staff

 - Review toys and resources in use and consider how they support children's learning

 - Complete your annual accounts and tax return and do a comparison of year on year accounts, including profit and loss and annual projections.
 Review competitors' fees and the blend of Early Years provision in your area.
 Take a look at the national picture and Early Years workforce as a whole to help inform your business planning.

 - Renew your membership and insurance with PACEY

-- Renew your registration with Ofsted and the DBS update service.
+- Renew your registration with Ofsted and the DBS update service (England only).
 Remember as well to include family members, including youngsters as they reach 16

 - Renew registration with the Information Commissioner's Office